Sketch-Turner/AWBW-Damage-Calculator-Plus/README.md

 Be careful when using the calculator with Safe Mode off as illogical or unreliable results are possible.

 ### Clear Session Data
 Damage Calculator Plus uses session storage to save the calculator state.
+Anytime the attacker, defender, or calc settings are changed the session data is updated.
 Session data will be cleared when the browser is closed.

 If you would like to clear data without closing the browser, use the Dev Settings shortcut to access the Clear Session Data button ( ![Clear Session Data Button](images/clear_session_icon.png) ).

-Once the data is cleared, the current calc will revert to the default.
+Refreshing the page after clearing session data will revert to the default calc.

 ## Bugs
 Please feel free to report bugs and/or suggest improvements or new features!